mjsonu/Route-Mapping-and-Location-Tracking/README.md

 # Route-Mapping-and-Location-Tracking
 Optimizing Route Mapping and Location Tracking Using Graph Plotting on Latitude-Longitude Coordinates This project is a simple and effective CAPTCHA generator built using Python.
 It features a graphical user interface (GUI) created with the Tkinter module, making generating and displaying CAPTCHA images easy.
-The primary aim is to provide a straightforward tool for generating CAPTCHA challenges to enhance security on websites and applications..
+The primary aim is to provide a straightforward tool for generating CAPTCHA challenges to enhance security on websites and applications.
 ## Learnings

-- **Python Programming:** Strengthened my understanding of Python syntax, data structures, and object-oriented programming principles.

-- **Tkinter GUI Development:** Learned how to design and implement graphical user interfaces using Tkinter, including creating windows, buttons, and image displays.

-- **Image Processing:** Explored techniques for generating and manipulating images programmatically, particularly in the context of generating CAPTCHA challenges.

-- **Algorithm Design:** Developed algorithms to generate random text, distort images, and apply noise to create secure and challenging CAPTCHA images.
+- **Folium Module:**
+  1) Learned to create interactive maps using the Folium module in Python.
+  2) Generated maps as separate HTML files.
+  3) Embedded and hosted these HTML maps using Python's web browser module.
+  <a href="https://pypi.org/project/folium/">Know More About Folium</a>

+- **Geocoding:**
+  1) Utilized the Geocoder and OpenCage Geocoder libraries for converting addresses into geographical coordinates.
+  2) Explored various features and API integrations for accurate location data retrieval.
+     <a href="https://pypi.org/project/opencage/">Know More About Geocoding</a>

+- **Mathematical Calculations with NumPy:**
+  1)Employed NumPy for performing complex mathematical operations.
+  2) Calculated the aerial distance between two geographical locations using NumPy functions.
+  <a href="https://pypi.org/project/numpy/">Know More About Numpy</a>

+- **Web Browser Module:**
+  1) Hosted and displayed the generated maps in a web browser directly from the Python script.
+  2) Enabled interactive exploration of the generated maps through the web interface.
+     <a href="https://docs.python.org/3/library/webbrowser.html">Know More About Webbrowser Module</a>

 - **Error Handling and Validation:** Implemented error handling techniques to ensure the application runs smoothly and can handle unexpected inputs gracefully.